baobabyoo/interferometryEMI/README.md

 If you would like to modify or directly re-use the material, you may need to consult them, although I also do not know how.
 Please feel free to contact me regarding this.
 I can help you consult them.

+This is a preliminary version of the first half of the material.
+There may be something wrong.
+If you see that, it would be very much appreciated if you would like me know.
+I will correct it.

+(2023.Oct.29)

 ### Videos

 #### Chapter 1